matthewjlutz/MASec-info-flow/README.md

 | <img width="100%" src="results/4agents_8rounds_temp02.png"> | <img width="100%" src="results/16agents_8round_temp02.png">   |    Temp = 0.2    |
 | <img width="100%" src="results/4agents_8rounds_temp12.png"> | <img width="100%" src="results/16agents_8_rounds_temp12.png"> |    Temp = 1.2    |

+We found that overall performance (measured as proportion with correct answer and time to convergence) decreased with larger group sizes and higher temperatures.
+Further, we observed the spontaneous emergence of misinformation (agents claiming to hear the wrong answer from a reliable source), which was also associated with higher temperatures.
+See [project report](https://www.apartresearch.com/project/fishing-for-the-answer-mapping-the-flow-of-information-in-llm-agent-groups-using-lessons-from-fish-schools) for more results and discussion.

 ## Requirements
 ### Dependencies